tigerbeetle/tigerbeetle/docs/INSTALL_ZIG.md

 zig version
 ```

 You can also re-run the same steps above to update your Zig to latest master.
+Zig has a rapid release cadence at present and we are currently tracking master to keep pace.